daattali/beautiful-jekyll/README.md

 - ### How do I make small modifications to how my website looks?

-  If you want to make any visual changes that are not in `_config.yml`, you'll need to add your own CSS rules to the file `assets/css/custom.css` in order to overwrite the default Beautiful Jekyll style.
+  If you want to make any visual changes that are not in `_config.yml`, you'll need to add your own CSS rules to the file `assets/css/custom-styles.css` and enable the `site-css` setting in the config file.
+This will allow you to overwrite the default Beautiful Jekyll styles.
 If you don't know how to use CSS, I highly recommend spending 30 minutes to [learn the basics](https://www.w3schools.com/css/).

 - ### How do I use a custom domain for my site?